 From diagnosis to treatment to follow-up care, UT Southwestern’s multidisciplinary team of specialized kidney cancer doctors delivers exceptional and compassionate patient care.

+UT Southwestern’s five-year survival rates are superior to national benchmarks.
 Analyses of patient survival rates by the Office of Health Systems Affairs show superior survival rates compared to national benchmarks across all kidney cancer stages.
 The differences were statistically significant for three out of the four stages, including stage IV.
+For stage IV patients, 5-year survival rates were double national benchmarks: 21 percent vs. 10 percent.
 The results could possibly be even better since UTSW attracts the most complicated patient cases in the area.
-These results are comparable to those reported by other premier clinical institutions
+These results are comparable to those reported by other premier clinical institutions.

 At the KCP, patients have access to the latest experimental treatment approaches.
 This includes drugs and treatment approaches developed at UT Southwestern.
-Clinical trials are carefully vetted by an expert committee for their merits and only meritorious trials with a high likelihood of helping patients are opened.
+Clinical trials are carefully vetted by an expert committee for their potential success and only meritorious trials with a high likelihood of helping patients are opened.